Creed-Petitt/blaze/docs/http-client.md

 # Async HTTP Client

 Blaze includes a high-performance, non-blocking HTTP client (`blaze::fetch`).
 It is built on the same `boost::beast` and C++20 coroutine engine as the server, ensuring efficient I/O usage.
+The client supports plain `http://` URLs.

 ## 1. Basic Usage